pauly/lightwaverf/README.md

 You can also adjust the run time of the event (relative to the actual gcal event time) by a number of minutes as follows:

-    lounge light on +60 - this will adjust the start/end times of the event 60 minutes later than the actual gcal entry time lounge light on -30 - this will adjust the start/end times of the event 30 minutes earlier than the actual gcal entry time
+    lounge light on +60

+This will adjust the start/end times of the event 60 minutes later than the actual gcal entry time.
-Note that this is useful when using sunset/sunrise based timers (see below)

-You can also adjust the run time of the event by a random number of minutes as follows:
+    lounge light on -30

-    lounge light random 60 - this will adjust the start/end times of the event randomly within the 60 minutes around the actual gcal entry time (ie plus or minus 30 minutes)
+This will adjust the start/end times of the event 30 minutes earlier than the actual gcal entry time.

+Note that this is useful when using sunset/sunrise based timers (see below) If you're setting events more than an hour away from the time of the calendar entry, adjust your crontab values accordingly.

 ## Sunset/sunrise